 Control of these important buildings presents a historic opportunity to redevelop them for the betterment of downtown Toledo and the entire surrounding community.
 The 22nd Century Committee's Downtown Toledo Master Plan called for a strategy to rehabilitate these buildings to "catalyze" other important developments in the neighborhood.
 This is exactly what the Land Bank and partners are now doing.

 A Feasibility Study completed by Sandvick Architects and partners in 2022 offers a dynamic vision for the Spitzer and Nicholas Buildings, with each incorporating a mixture of residential and commercial uses that will continue to breathe new life and energy into downtown Toledo.
 Restoring these historic buildings to their original layouts and former glory is a top priority as the Land Bank and partners begin the work to identify qualified developers.

 Brownfield Remediation Program investments by the State of Ohio in 2022 will help to clean up major environmental problems with the buildings.
 Over $1.5 million will be used to abate asbestos, remove lead paint, and clean up other hazardous materials.
 This major investment is a shot in the arm toward the overall redevelopment of these buildings.

 The Project Partners

-From owners to development professionals, the Four Corners Project Partners are working together to make key decisions regarding the future of these important buildings.
-The partners include representatives from the Land Bank, the City of Toledo, ConnecToledo: the downtown Toledo development corporation, the Toledo-Lucas County Port Authority, and the Board of Lucas County Commissioners.
+From owners to development professionals, the Four Corners Project partners are working together to make key decisions regarding the future of these important buildings.
+The partners include the Land Bank, the City of Toledo, the Board of Lucas County Commissioners, ConnecToledo: the downtown Toledo development corporation, and the Toledo-Lucas County Port Authority.